Canon T6s vs Fujifilm GFX 100

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6s and GFX 100 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Fujifilm GFX 100 Manual.

 So how do things add up?
 Is the Canon T6s better than the Fujifilm GFX 100 or vice versa?
 The listing below highlights the relative strengths of the two models.